The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 In the Netflix Original, Last Samurai Standing, (based on the manga by Shogo Imamura) Saga Kokushu, (Junichi Okada) is a renowned swordsman and samurai, (military leader in feudal Japan).
 His nom de guerre is “Kokushu, the man slayer.”
 Unfortunately, in19th century Japan the samurai class is fast approaching extinction.

 What’s the problem you ask?
 Just don’t fight.
 Well, as previously stated the times, they are a changing.
 The samurai in service to daimyo (petty nobles) have all been dismissed.
 The landed samurai, (like Kokushu) struggle to make ends meet.
-Oh, and a cholera epidemic is sweeping the island.
+Oh, and a cholera epidemic is sweeping the Japan.
 Kokushu’s own child has died and his village is suffering.

 Except Kokushu still cannot draw his sword, even to defend himself.
 Yeah, the “compelling,” like the conflict is baked in.
 Throw in a kid who looks/acts a lot like Kokushu’s late child and you have money in the bank.
 Which is why the series has already been renewed for a 2nd season by the notoriously fickle Netflix, (seriously, they are the deadliest swordsmen).